jingye-xu/jy-personal-notes/VirtualMachine/PVE/LVM.md

     # vgcreate vmdata /dev/sdb1
     ```
 ## Create logical volume
-This can be easily done by creating a new thin LV.
+This can be easily done by creating a new thin LV:
     ```
     # lvcreate -n <Name> -V <Size[M,G,T]> <VG>/<LVThin_pool>
     ```